swk426/swk426.github.io/_posts/2021-01-11-why_did_i_choose_data_science.markdown

 I have always had a heart to help others who are in need.
 In my elementary school year, I dreamed of becoming a firefighter.
 Not because the job looked attractive, but because I wanted to make a positive impact on other people’s lives.
 In my middle school year, I dreamed of becoming a football player and playing in Europe’s big football clubs.
 Again because I was inspired by many football players with great sportsmanship.
 They were making a positive impact on people’s lives.
 Since high school and to my recent chapter of my life, I served my community as a Taekwondo Master.
 I have tried to make a positive impact on people around me.
 One of the reasons I changed my career is to continue making a positive impact on others but on a bigger scale.

 With the recent global pandemic that took away hundreds thousands of lives, many great data scientists have stepped up to fight the battle against COVID-19.
 For example, [Artificial intelligence model detects asymptomatic Covid-19 infections through cellphone-recorded coughs](https://news.mit.edu/2020/covid-19-cough-cellphone-detection-1029); a group of data scientists from MIT was able to build a model that can accurately classify COVID-19 patients by just the sound of coughing.
 [Francesca Dominici, co-director of the Harvard Data Science Initiative,](https://news.harvard.edu/gazette/story/2020/09/harvard-journal-keeps-data-scientists-connected-during-covid/) said “Data science is becoming paramount to understanding almost all of the critical aspects of COVID-19.
 That includes the development and testing of a COVID-19 vaccine, understanding the factors that slow the rate of infection, understanding the role of airborne transmission — which is critical to understanding whether we can reopen the schools — identifying environmental and socioeconomic factors, and tracking mobility to better understand key behavioral interventions to contain the spread of the virus.”

+Data Scientists can make the global impact and help many people who are in need of help.

 ## Wrap Up
 If you are thinking about getting into the field of data, I welcome you with both arms spread wide.
 One of my favorite quotes “What would you do if you knew you would not fail?”
 I believe that the world of data will always exist as long as there are records and it will be a field that would not fail.
 Let us continually seek the opportunity, enjoy what we do, filling the needs of others and building better communities together.